Passiflora (Passion Vine)

 Legal Status

-Passiflora maintains completely legal status throughout the United States and internationally.
-You can purchase passion vine products without prescriptions or special permits.
-The FDA classifies it as a dietary supplement under the Dietary Supplement Health and Education Act.
-This means it’s widely accessible for personal use.
+Passiflora is fully legal throughout the United States and most countries worldwide.
+You don’t need prescriptions or special permits to purchase passion vine products.
+The FDA classifies it as a dietary supplement under the Dietary Supplement Health and Education Act (DSHEA), making it widely accessible for personal use.

-In the US, you’ll find passion vine in numerous forms across retail channels.
-Dried leaves, extracts, tinctures, and smoking blends are available at health stores, online retailers, and specialty herb shops.
-No federal age restrictions or purchase limits apply, unlike controlled substances.
-This legal freedom extends to home cultivation in most states.
-You can grow passion vine plants in your garden without permits or licenses.
+In the US, passion vine is available in many forms.
+You can find dried leaves, extracts, tinctures, and smoking blends at health stores, online retailers, and specialty herb shops.
+There are no federal age restrictions or purchase limits.
+Home cultivation is also permitted—grow passion vine in your garden without any licenses required.

-State regulations rarely interfere with Passiflora use.
-Some municipalities have general restrictions on smoking in public spaces, but these apply to all smoking materials, not specifically to passion vine.
+State regulations rarely affect Passiflora use.
+Some areas restrict smoking in public spaces, but these rules apply to all smoking materials, not passion vine specifically.

 International Accessibility: